February is National Pet Dental Health Month

-Many cats are also predisposed to have more tartar on their teeth, and kitties can present a special challenge because they don’t typically gnaw on bones like dogs do.
-Offering a skinless chicken neck may entice your cat to chew more, and provide enough mechanical abrasion to keep her teeth free from plaque build up.
+Many cats are also predisposed to have more tartar on their teeth.
+They can present a special challenge because they don’t typically gnaw on bones as dogs do.
+Offering a skinless, raw chicken neck may entice your cat to chew more, and provide enough mechanical abrasion to keep her teeth free from plaque build-up.

 While your pet is under anesthesia, dental radiographs (x-rays) can also be taken.
 This will allow the vet to assess the bone level around the teeth.
 It is the best way to determine if extractions or other oral surgery is necessary.

 Note: Be sure the veterinarian you are considering is an expert in dental care and that they follow the protocols set forth by the American Veterinary Medical Association.

 To find a board certified veterinary dental specialist, visit the American Veterinary Dental College site.